Run, Run, Run

 Don't drink it.
 Don't touch it.

-She rushed into the only building standing, slipping inside as quickly as she could.
+She rushed inside as quickly as she could.

-The windows were shattered, parts of the structure crumbling.
-But compared to the destruction outside, this place kept its shape.
-It reeked of smoke and ash, but at least it was dry.
+It was empty, of course.
+The windows were blown out, parts of the ceiling had caved in, and everything was covered in a thick layer of ash and debris.
+But compared to the destruction outside, this place felt almost safe.
+It reeked of smoke and chemicals, but at least it was dry.

-Lila sank to the floor, her mind spinning.
+Lila sank to the floor, her whole body shaking.

-What if this was a nuclear bomb, what am I supposed to do?
+If this really was a nuclear bomb, what am I supposed to do?
+How do I survive this?

-She stepped outside, half-hoping it had all been a nightmare.
+She stepped outside, half-hoping against hope that it had all been some terrible nightmare.

 It wasn't.

 Brooklyn was still in ruins.
-Buildings were collapsed.
-Ash coated the streets.
-It was an unimaginable horror.
+Buildings remained collapsed.
+Ash still coated the streets like gray snow.
+The horror was real and inescapable.

 Daddy.
 I have to find Daddy.

-If her father, Nova, was still alive, he’d be at Columbia University.
-He was supposed to be teaching there today.
+If her father, Nova, was still alive, he'd be at Columbia University.
+He was supposed to be teaching there today—had it really only been today?
+Time felt broken, meaningless.

-She had been to the university many times before.
-It was in Upper Manhattan, near Riverside Church.
+She had visited the university many times before.
+It was in Upper Manhattan, near the Riverside Church with its tall, distinctive tower.

 If the bridges are gone, I'll have to find another way.